In this post I will be showing you how to write a code that fits the data-points to an exponential function, like:

 it becomes a problem of linear fit.
 We already know the formula for calculating the coefficients.

-Skipping all the math, we get the following formulas for c and a:
+Skipping all the math, we get the following formulas for and :

 You can refer to this link for a detailed proof.